Elm Street Program

 How it works

 The Pennsylvania Department of Community and Economic Development (DCED) manages the Elm Street program.
-DCED accepts and either approves or rejects applications from communities for participation in the program.
+DCED manages applications from communities for participation in the program.
 DCED also oversees the flow of state funding to communities receiving support for their Elm Street program.

 Pennsylvania Downtown Center (PDC) is contracted by DCED to provide assessment, training, and technical assistance to Elm Street communities, similar in approach to PDC's support and involvement with the Main Street program and its participating communities.
 PDC's role in the Elm Street program particularly focuses on measuring and documenting Elm Street's ability to positively impact residential neighborhoods, and to advise DCED regarding its observations.